 Google changed its logo today!

 Got the tablet two days ago and played it for a while...
 Project Tango utilizes IR depth sensor to obtain the distance of different objects (and possibly the resulting image is a combined work with fisheye camera).
-My assumption is they use camera to do some imaging processing to find out rough edges of different objects, and then use the depth sensor to get distance info.
-And to be honest, it is just a big toy when things work like they should.
-Continue reading Project Tango Tablet...
+My assumption is they use camera to do some imaging processing to find out rough edges of different objects,… Continue reading Project Tango Tablet...
 Hmm...